 The New Mexico Higher Education Department defines rules and regulations for establishing residency for tuition purposes.
 It is authorized by the Constitution of the State of New Mexico and state statues (chapter 235, IE, NMSA 1971 and Section 21-1-4E NMSA 1978) to provide classification for a tuition differential between resident and non-resident students.

 An individual must establish legal residency in New Mexico before he or she is entitled to pay in-state tuition rates.
 The requirements to establish residency for tuition purposes are independent from those of other types of residency such as voting and holding public office.
-A brochure that details residency requirements is available from the Office of the Registrar, or from the New Mexico Higher Education Department website.

 Residency for tuition purposes is determined by information you provide on your application to UNM for admission or for readmission.
 A continuing student classified as a non-resident who has satisfied the requirements to establish residency may submit a Petition for In-State Residency Tuition Classification with the Office of the Registrar.
 The deadline to file a residency petition is the second Friday of each term.